 How do I find agility trials and secretary contact information?

-For AKC trials, go online to www.akc.org and search for agility trials under "Events".
+For AKC trials, go online to the AKC website and search for agility trials under "Events".
+Spokane Dog Training Club agility trials will be listed on our agility trials page.
 Other agility organizations also have event calendars on their websites.

 Can any dog play flyball?

-Dogs (purebred or mixed breed) that are at least one year of age and have completed an Advanced Home Companion class (or the equivalent) can enroll in the beginning flyball class.
+Dogs (purebred or mixed breed) that are at least one year of age, have completed the Advanced Home Companion Class and passed the AKC Canine Good Citizen (CGC) test, can enroll in the beginning flyball class.
 Dogs must have good off-leash control, be able to run with other dogs and be in good health.

 How do you teach flyball?